zilo555/DCWriterLite/README.md

   - Can be set to required status
   - Multi-line text

-  If you want more features and services, please learn about [[the DCWriter Business Edition]]([link text](https://github.com/dcsoft-yyf/DCWriterLite/blob/main/README-be.md)) .
+  If you want more features and services, please learn about [[the DCWriter Business Edition]](https://github.com/dcsoft-yyf/DCWriterLite/blob/main/README-be.md)) .

 =====================================